 Damaged, dead, or diseased limbs should be pruned off of fig trees whenever you find them.
-This is basic "maintenance pruning," similar to pruning that you would perform on other plants.
+This is basic maintenance pruning, similar to pruning that you would perform on other plants.
 But beyond this, there are specific pruning instructions to follow for growing fig trees during their first few years.

-Overview of Fig Trees
+Understanding Fig Trees

 The common fig tree (Ficus carica) is actually classified as a deciduous shrub in the Moraceae family.
 This fact makes it a relative of the mulberry tree.
 The plant is indigenous to western parts of Asia and southeastern Europe.
 It is an invasive plant in some areas of North America.

 Fig trees grow 10 to 20 feet tall and 10 to 20 feet wide.
 They have a spreading habit.
 In addition to bearing their namesake fruits, they also have attractive features that make them suitable ornamentals for patio landscaping, particularly if you seek a tropical look:

 - The bark can have aesthetic value, especially as the trees age, at which time the bark becomes pleasantly gnarled.

 - The hand-shaped leaves can grow as long as 10 inches and have a dark green surface.